kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 In the 1960's, a polygraph expert named Cleve Backster, in a moment of feeling impulsively experimental, attached polygraph electrodes to a plant in his office.
 Note that polygraph electrodes are used to measure electrical conductance of what they are attached to.
-Note also that electrical conductance is mathematically inversely related to electrical resistance, so resistance and conductance are two ways of referring to the exact same elecrical property and quantifying a resultant electrical current that an applied voltage produces.
+Note also that electrical conductance is mathematically inversely related to electrical resistance, so resistance and conductance are two ways of referring to the exact same electrical property and quantifying a resultant electrical current that an applied voltage produces.
 This is in stark contrast to using electrodes to measure or determine if a voltage (signal) [is] produced by a something-under-test, which would require voltmeter or EEG instrumentation.